khuemh/Trash/notes/opencv_install.md

 ```bash
 $ pkg-config --modversion opencv
 ```
-You will get this if it was installed.
+You will get this if it was installed successfully.
 ```bash
 3.x.x
 ```